ponylang/rfcs/text/0000-use-named-methods.md

-- Feature Name: Use named methods when possible
+- Feature Name: Use named methods instead of apply/update
 - Start Date: 2016-05-30
 - RFC PR:
 - Pony Issue:

 # Summary

-This is a proposal to use named methods when possible, leaving the use of the "apply" syntax sugar to function-like objects and dropping the "update" sugar altogether.
-This directly affects a number of classes in the standard library which currently use "apply" and "update" for methods such as getting or setting an item.
+This is a proposal to use named methods throughout the standard library as opposed to using the "apply" and "update" methods that are generally chosen because they map to the callable and assignment sugar.

+Some objects have just a single "apply" method which supports an inline implementation as a lambda function (an object literal).
+This will still be possible, but it should no longer be a requirement that the single method be named "apply".

 # Motivation